deep-symbolic-mathematics/Multimodal-Math-Pretraining/README.md

 This command will use the `--reload_model` parameter to load the weights of your trained model and test it against the dataset specified in the `--reload_data` path.

+## Using SNIP for Symbolic Regression
+To use SNIP for more complex tasks such as Symbolic Regression (uncovering symbolic math equations from data: numeric-to-symbolic generation task), check **[Multimodal-Symbolic-Regression](https://github.com/deep-symbolic-mathematics/Multimodal-Symbolic-Regression)** repository.

 ## Citation